OpenChirp/openchirp_rest/cheatsheet.md

 ## `/device`
-- GET - Get all devices' info (You can actually ask for all devices)
+- GET - Get all devices' info (You can actually ask for all devices) You can optionally do an exact name search by adding `?name=NAME_OF_DEVICE` to the request.
 - POST - Create new device

 * `/<dev_id>`